alexandrehefren/alexandrehefren.github.io/_drafts/2023-09-17-day-example.md

 ![test](/assets/images/IMG_4894-2.png){: .align-center height="100px" width="100px"}

+bullet points:
+  - test
+  - test 2
+  - test 3
+{: .notice--danger}

+Justified text. also: text-center, text-right, text-left, text-nowrap {: .text-justify}

 THIS `test` for markdown ".md".

-The `highlight color` is not dark enough.
+The `highlight color` was not dark enough.
+I modified it.

 `This is one backtick` and this is normal text without backticks.